Five common small writing mistakes that destroy an article

 By default, it will refer to “another polymer material”.
 However, many times, we want to associate “it” with “a special polymer”.

-It can be a big misleading if readers think that “another polymer material” has high thermal resistance property when “a special polymer material” is the one that has the high thermal resistance property.
+It can be a big misleading if readers think that “another polymer material” has a high thermal resistance property when “a special polymer material” is the one that has the high thermal resistance property.

 This ambiguity is a fundamental mistake in scientific writing!